asternic/devtools/README.md

 * base64 encode/decode

-This tools are hosted on https://tools.asternic.net
+These tools are hosted on https://tools.asternic.net